monsoonmaelstrom/book2/book2.md

 “How?”

-“Imagine I’m holding the magic in my hand,” I say, still kneeling.
+“Imagine I’m holding the magic in my hand,” I explain, still kneeling.
 “And imagine your magic is like a third hand, and you can reach out and take it.
 Then keep trying until you do.”

 It takes about twenty minutes of trial and error, but eventually he figures it out.
 I was pretty confident he’d be able to.